The Caves fo Sacromonte: A hidden gem in Granada

 Who lived in the Caves ?

-Amidst the prickly pear cacti, the caves on the hillsides of Sacromonte provided shelter for marginalized populations.
-This included Muslims and Jews who were forced to leave their homes by the Catholic monarchs, gypsies, Moriscos (Moors who became Christians), and black slaves who were no longer enslaved or had run away.
+Amidst the prickly pear cacti, the caves carved into the hillsides of Sacromonte became makeshift homes for those pushed to the edges of society.
+Here lived Muslims and Jews expelled by the Catholic monarchs, gypsies, Moriscos who had converted to Christianity, and even black slaves who had escaped or been freed.

 Walking Tour of Sacromonte (Includes the Caves Museum and a visit of Albaicín and Sacromonte neighborhoods)